The quadratic formula solves a quadratic equation in standard form:

 That confirms the value works.

-1. Not rewriting the equation as ax2+bx+c=0ax^2 + bx + c = 0 first.
+At standard form: not rewriting the equation as ax2+bx+c=0ax^2 + bx + c = 0 first.
 If the right side is not zero, the coefficients are not ready for the formula.
+Self-check: is one side exactly 00?

-Solve x26x+5=0x^2 - 6x + 5 = 0 with the same steps: identify aa, bb, and cc, compute the discriminant, and evaluate both branches.
-If you want a useful comparison, factor it afterward and check that both methods give the same roots.
+Solve x26x+5=0x^2 - 6x + 5 = 0 with the same steps: put it in standard form, identify aa, bb, and cc, compute the discriminant, and evaluate both branches.
+For a useful comparison, factor it afterward and check that both methods give the same roots.

 Need help with a problem?